 The Author, upon submitting the text for publication, commits to making editorial corrections and responding to reviews within the timeframe specified by the Editorial Board.
 Additionally, the Author declares that upon the request of the Editorial Board, they will fulfill the obligation to respond to any discussions or criticisms raised.
 The Author also has the right to request the Editorial Board to incorporate any corrections they have submitted to the text.

 The authorship of scientific texts may only be attributed to a human.
-AI tools cannot be recognized as authors or co-authors.
+AI tools cannot be recognized as authors or co-authors. - The principle of fair play

 Articles submitted for publication are primarily evaluated by the Editorial Board in terms of content, formality, and technical aspects.
 Editorial decisions must be based on scholarly values, and factors such as race, gender, sexual orientation, religion, ethnic origin, citizenship, age, marital or parental status, disability and political beliefs of the authors cannot influence the assessment of articles [4].
 In the event that an author suspects that the principle of fair play has not been upheld, they may file a complaint or appeal to the Editor-in-Chief of the journal.
-More information on this matter can be found in the section: Editorial Members' Guidelines: Publication Decisions and Complaints, Appeals, Grievances.
+More information on this matter can be found in the section: Editorial Members' Guidelines: Publication Decisions and Complaints, Appeals, Grievances. - The principle of scientific integrity

 Authors of submitted texts for publication are obligated to provide a thorough description of the research conducted and an objective interpretation of the results.
 Papers should include a sufficient amount of information enabling the identification of data sources and replication of the research.
 Presenting and interpreting data and research results in a manner inconsistent with ethical principles is unacceptable and may result in the withdrawal of the text.